promesoft/KicadJE-EuroPowerSupply/README.md

 ## Regulation and noise
 ### Input
-No filtering on the input except for the overvoltage protection
+No filtering on the input except for the overvoltage protection and  smoothing capacitor after the bridge rectifier.
 ### DCDC - Boost 30v
 Directly on the DCDC output is made room for a Zener regulated NPN for 28 or 30v depending on the boost converter.
 The 30v is sent to a Virtual GND that has smoothing capacitors on the input and output.